fedeblock/roman-numerals-countdown/README.md

 ![Screenshot](screenshot.png)

-The above screenshot demonstrates the Roman Numerals Countdown in action, featuring the fantasy-inspired title and elegant gradient background.
+The above screenshot demonstrates the Roman Numerals Countdown in action.

 ## License